stub42/layer-leadership/README.md

   hook.
 It will not be set in the next hook, unless the leader has changed the leadership setting yet again.

+* `leadership.changed`

+  One or more leadership settings has changed since the last hook.
+  This state will remain set for the remainder of the hook.
+It will not be set in the next hook, unless the leader has made further changes.

 ## Methods